MYSORE TOURISM GUIDE:

 Mysore is certainly a charming, old-fashioned and undaunting town dominated by the spectacular Maharaja’s Palace, around which the boulevards of the city radiate.
-Nearby is the city centre with the colourful and frenetic Devaraja Market is inviting a stroll.
+Nearby is the city center with the colorful and frenetic Devaraja Market is inviting a stroll.

-The goddess on seeing this, incarnated as the fireceful Chamundi or Chamundeshwari and consequently, Mahishasura was killed by Her atop the Chamundi Hill near Mysore.
-Ever since, the Mysore royal family has worshipped Chamundeshwari as the palace deity.
+The goddess on seeing this, incarnated as the forceful Chamundi or Chamundeshwari and consequently, Mahishasura was killed by Her atop the Chamundi hill near Mysore.
+Ever since the Mysore royal family has worshipped Chamundeshwari as the palace deity.
 Hills dedicated to Her stand at the eastern end of Mysore town to this day.

 The history of Mysore starts with the activities of prehistoric man traced on the banks of the river Cauvery and its tributaries.
 Traces of neolithic and megalithic ages have been found there.
 Many inscriptions replete with the history of various dynasties have been found in Mysore.
 Many places in the district are associated with mythological stories as well.

 Many dynasties have ruled Mysore and neighbouring places.
-Some of the important ones are the Gangas, who ruled the longest period from 4th to 10th century.
-The Cholas ruled from 10th century onwards and the Hoysalas from 10th century to the 15th century.
-Later the Vijayanagar ruled from 14th century followed by the Mysore Wodeyar or Yadu dynasty.
+Some of the important ones are the Gangas, who ruled the longest period from the 4th to 10th centuries.
+The Cholas ruled from the 10th century onwards and the Hoysalas from the 10th century to the 15th century.
+Later the Vijayanagar ruled from the 14th century followed by the Mysore Wodeyar or Yadu dynasty.
 From 1399 AD, the Wodeyar family ruled Mysore until India became independent in 1947 except for 38 years in the 18th century when Hyder Ali and his son Tipu Sultan seized power.